 1. Eggs, Avocado, Tomato and Cucumber on Toast

 Starting the day off right doesn’t just include a boost from your morning cup of joe.
-A mix of protein, fruits and vegetables are sure to wake you up and fuel your mind and body until it’s time for lunch.
-This breakfast choice is easy to make and you probably have the ingredients in your fridge right now.
+A mix of protein, fruits and vegetables is sure to wake you up and fuel your mind and body until it’s time for lunch.
+This breakfast choice is easy to make and you most likely have the ingredients in your fridge right now.

 2. Greek Yogurt with Almonds and Blueberries

-“Making a quick snack or breakfast doesn’t haven’t to be difficult,” says Kylie.
+“Making a quick snack or breakfast doesn’t have to be difficult,” says Lewallen.
 Just grab your favorite greek yogurt and add fruits (and or nuts) and enjoy.
 Your body will thank you.